UPDATED 5-22-22...ROSE LANGDON page (click on "more") & PDFs new You Tube links

 The reason why I admitted to experiencing clairvoyant-like messages in my mind is because this “voice” told me I was Harry Langdon back in 1998, before I had all the evidence I've provided on the other website pages.
 And long before Walter Semkiw (via Kevin Ryerson's channeled spirit guide, Ahtun Re) verified it in 2006.
 I really didn't believe it till 2006, then I went through several years of depression and denial, but I'll get to that later.
 Now, there's quite a bit that lead up to this very profound experience in 1998 and I'll have to talk about myself some, so bear with me.

 I want to mention something else that I remember between age 5-8.
 My mom gave my brother and I two cases full of 45 rpm records she no longer listened to.
 Money was tight so instead of discarding the records, Mom gave them to us to play with on our kiddie phonograph.
-They were all popular tunes from the 70s-80s and I don't know how many there were, dozens I think.
+They were all popular tunes from the '70s-'80s and I don't know how many there were, dozens I think.
 But my absolute favorite record was the theme song from the movie, THE STING, which is Scott Joplin's 1902 ragtime composition, “The Entertainer”.
-My mom must've bought it when the movie came out.
+My mom must've bought the record when the movie came out.
 I kept that record in a safe place for years and I STILL HAVE IT.
-I would play it over and over and over and I loved bouncing on my mattress as a kid as it played, which got me a whooping for ruining the springs.
+I would play it over and over and over, and I loved bouncing on my mattress as a kid as it played, which got me a whooping for ruining the springs.
 Why did I love this record so much?
-It was the only ragtime record in there, it sounded special to me and I cherished it.
+It was the only ragtime record in there (at age 5, I had NO IDEA what ragtime music was), it sounded special to me and I cherished it.
 I saved it for years in a box of mementos but didn't learn till I was 16, that it was a song from 1902.
 I accidentally discovered ragtime music at 16 in 1994, though I didn't realize this particular 45 rpm record I'd been holding onto since my childhood was indeed ragtime music.
 Some may say, listening to that record at age 5 influenced my future music preference, but what attracted me to that record at such a young age in the first place without any prior exposure?
-I think it was due to the exposure I'd had during Harry's lifetime and I seemed to have retained a natural affinity for ragtime era music, just as I seemed to have been born with a magnetic attraction to black & white movies, which lead to me discovering the Three Stooges films.
+I think it was due to the exposure I'd had during Harry's lifetime to ragtime music, and I seemed to have retained a natural affinity for it, just as I seemed to have been born with a magnetic attraction to black & white movies, which lead to me discovering the Three Stooges films.

 I don't believe this is all coincidence.
 I was born with a natural attraction to old movies and music so it was simply a matter of putting those things in my path for me to discover—it was destined to happen and just a matter of time.
 My obsession for the Three Stooges lasted most of my childhood.
 I spent my allowance money on videos of their movies, books, posters, etc. They were always on local TV in Chicago, after school or on the weekends, sometimes during the hours of 3-5am.
 I remember being so obsessed, searching the TV Guide as to when and where they were going to show, that once my folks gave me their old TV, I would make sure I didn't miss the broadcasts during the wee hours of the morning.
 So this was 1983-1990.